CassieRyu/Cypress-Project/README.md

 ## Features

-- Support multi environments
+- Support multi environments config
 - Visual testing
 - Mochawesome Report
 - Docker support
-- Eslint
+- Please note: some tests may fail, because for this project, more important thing is the structure of a good Cypress framework.
+Test cases would be different for different projects.

 ## Run in docker